facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 }
 ```

 Let's concentrate, can we modify this object after it has been created? ….
-Yes we can, This is php friend!
+Yes we can!
 ```php
 $one = new SomeImmutableObject('Pippo');
 echo $one->getValue(); //Pippo